Proof of Identity

 Sending your Test Results to relevant institutions

 You can request to have copies of your test results sent to up to five institutions (universities, government agencies or employers).
-Please write the full addresses of any relevant institutions on page 3 of the application form.
+Please write the full addresses of any relevant institutions when making your application online.

 You can transfer to a different test date up to five weeks before the test date you are registered for.
 You will be charged a €30 transfer fee.